-The Ph.D. in Organizational Leadership Program is intended for "reflective practitioners," individuals who will pursue this degree online while continuing in their current responsibilities.
-Potential students include managers in business, educational administrators, nonprofit and community leaders, church and denominational leaders, adjunct faculty, and others.
-The delivery methodology chosen for the program reflects the needs of these students.
-Admitted students will have earned a master's degree from a regionally accredited institution and will have graduated with at least a 3.2 grade point average on a 4.0 scale.
+The delivery modality chosen for the PhD program reflects the professional needs of students in various leadership roles.
+Admitted students will have earned a master's degree from a regionally accredited institution and will have graduated with at least a 3.2 grade point average on a 4.0 scale, or equivalent.
 International students from foreign institutions will be considered on a case-by-case basis, contingent upon specialized, national, or other accreditations of their institutions.

-Because this is a leadership program designed for reflective practitioners, students will be expected to demonstrate via resume and supporting documents, at least five years of professional practice in a leadership capacity.
-This will provide both a context for the learning that takes place in the program and a means of contributing to the learning of one's cohort members.
+Since the program is designed for reflective leaders, students will be expected to demonstrate, via resume or curriculum vitae and supporting documents, at least five years of professional practice in a leadership capacity.
+This will provide both a context for the learning that takes place in the program and a means of contributing to the learning of others in the program.
 Professional practice could include teaching experience, mid-level to executive-level management within a for-profit or not-for-profit organization, public service in an elected or appointed position with legal or fiduciary responsibilities, company proprietorship, ministry experience that requires professional credentials, and educational administration.
-The program is not designed for those who wish to move into entry-level management positions or to acquire professional standing, as these are assumed.

-There are no specific prerequisites to be admitted into the program but students would be advised to have graduate level courses in statistics, research design and finance prior to the beginning of their program.
-Applicants who do not have this background may be asked to strengthen their background through additional course work prior to the beginning of their first research methods course.
+There are no specific course prerequisites to be admitted into the program but students would be advised to have graduate level courses in statistics and research design prior to the beginning of their program.
+Applicants who do not have this background may be asked to strengthen their background through self-directed learning prior to the beginning of their first research methods course.

 Transfer of Credits: